microsoft/azure-pipelines-tasks/docs/taskinputvalidation.md

 -------

-Well known functions
+Supported boolean functions
 -------

-- isUrl(value) - true if value is of valid URL
+- isUrl(value) - true if value is of valid URL, allows ftp urls as well
 - isIpV4Address(value) - true if value is a valid IPV4 address
 - isEmail(value) - true if value is of email format
 - isEmpty(value) - true if value is empty